Trial Marriage: Plot

 Grace is furious when she hears, refusing Oliver’s renewed attentions.
 Six happy months pass for Constance and Thor, though his long absences begin to chafe.
 Constance discovers she is pregnant but keeps it secret until the “trial” is over.

 At the end of the contract, Oliver organizes a lavish charity bazaar to benefit a hospital.
-He asks Constance and Prudence (Gertrude Short) to perform a daring specialty dance.
+He asks Constance and Prudence to perform a daring specialty dance.
 Thor forbids it, and professionals are substituted — but the act flops.
 Grace, seizing the chance to undermine her sister, persuades Constance to go on after all.
 She then brings Thor to see her in revealing costume, and the enraged doctor storms home.
 Constance follows, but Thor insists on separation, believing the marriage childless.

-A year later in France, Constance, now a mother, travels with her mother (Naomi Childers).
+A year later in France, Constance, now a mother, travels with her mother.
 Oliver has followed, still in love.
 When Constance reads in a New York paper that Thor is to marry Grace, she resolves he will never know the child is his.
 She agrees to marry Oliver if he will let the boy be known as his own.

 Back on Long Island, Thor nearly runs over the child while returning from a call.
 He befriends the boy, unaware of the truth, and soon realizes his own marriage to Grace is a mistake.
 Eventually, he and Constance meet again at a dinner with Grace and Oliver, masking their emotions in brittle politeness.

 Thor and the boy continue to meet in secret until the child falls into a pool.
 Thor rescues him with Constance’s help in a scene echoing their first meeting.
 In the urgency of saving the child, Constance blurts out the truth of his parentage — just as the boy revives.

 Grace, bored with life as a physician’s wife, flirts openly with Oliver, who jokingly writes her a prescription for “a trip to Paris; a divorce; good times; no tragedies.”
 Taking it to Thor, she declares Oliver will accompany her.
 Thor, recognizing the inevitable, agrees.